Through the Bible Reading Plan: 1 Kings 8, 2 Chronicles 5

 From 1 Kings 8:31-49, Solomon presents seven situations in which God’s people would find themselves in need and then turn to God.
 There are several things these seven situations have in common.
 First, there’s the inevitability of sin.
 Each stanza of the prayer begins with “when,” not “if.”
 The clearest expression of this is verse 46: “When they sin against you—for there is no one who does not sin—.”
 The Bible never shies away from portraying human beings honestly.

 Second, these seven stanzas of Solomon’s prayer show the consequences of sin.
 Because of sin, Israel would be defeated by her enemies (v.
 33); suffer drought (v.
-35); as well as famine, blight, locusts, warfare, and disease (v.
+35), famine, blight, locusts, warfare, and disease (v.
 37).
 The Bible never says that every negative thing that happens to us is the result of sin.
 But it does teach that every sin carries with it negative consequences.

 The final stanza prophetically anticipates the time when the people of Israel would be overrun and exiled.
 This would happen over four hundred years later; first when the Assyrians overthrew the northern kingdom of Israel in 722 BC, and then the Babylonians exiled the southern kingdom of Judah in 586.
 Sin brought consequences, which eventually brought the people to repentance.